sizigia/learn-co-lessons/README.md

-But this argument is only accessible just inside of the function.
+But notice that the `traveller` argument is only accessible just inside of the function.

 ```python